-Summative Assessments 25%
+Summative Assessments 40%

-Summative assessments are generally administered at the end of a unit or course.
+Summative assessments assess the mastery of course concepts.
 Unlike formative assessments, which may occur several times during a course or unit, summative assessments occur only a few times over the course of the academic year.
-A common goal of this type of evaluation is to measure the mastery of learning standards. (projects, cumulative tasks, chapter tests, final draft essays, MYP Unit Tasks)
+A common goal of this type of evaluation is to measure the mastery of learning standards.